 Ms. McKinley is licensed to practice in Pennsylvania and New York.
-She also is admitted before the United States Supreme Court, the United States Courts of Appeals for the District of Columbia, Third, Sixth, Seventh and Tenth Circuits, and the United States District Courts for the Western, Middle and Eastern Districts of Pennsylvania, Northern District of Ohio, Southern District of New York and Eastern District of Wisconsin.
+She also is admitted before the United States Supreme Court, the United States Courts of Appeals for the District of Columbia, Third, Sixth, Seventh, and Tenth Circuits, and the United States District Courts for the Western, Middle, and Eastern Districts of Pennsylvania, the Northern District of Ohio, the Southern District of New York, and the Eastern District of Wisconsin.
 She currently serves on the Local Rules Advisory Committee for the United States District Court for the Western District of Pennsylvania, as a co-chair of the Civil Rules subcommittee.
 She also serves on the Pennsylvania Bar Association’s Appellate Advocacy Committee.
 In the community, Ms. McKinley serves on the Pittsburgh Chapter of the Association for Corporate Growth’s Future Corporate Leaders Board and on its Women’s Executive Committee.

 Since beginning private practice, Ms. McKinley has maintained a robust pro bono practice in which she has devoted hundreds of hours to indigent defendants.
 She also has worked to improve the legal profession and her community through her advocacy for civil rights in areas such as voting, marriage equality, education, immigration, prisoner litigation, and veterans’ benefits.
 Ms. McKinley is a member of the Allegheny County Bar Association and its Women in the Law Division.
 She also serves on the Women’s Initiative Committee at Babst Calland.
 Ms. McKinley actively participates in the Firm’s PFAS Working Group, which provides legal services to clients across business sectors regarding the evolving regulatory, legislative, litigation and transactional landscapes related to PFAS.
 Ms. McKinley is an active member of the Italian Sons and Daughters of America and frequently has volunteered her time at the organization’s annual event at Kennywood amusement park, where it hosts intellectually and physically challenged young adults.